Carlolius/dots/README.md

 source env/bin/activate
 pip install -r dotdrop/requirements.txt
 ~~~
-Then you need to configure your **configure.yaml** file adding the profile, usually the hostname and the dotfiles that you want in your new host.
+Then you need to configure your **configure.yaml** file adding a new profile, usually the hostname of the machine, and the dotfiles that you want in your new host.
+Also can install with `./dotdrop.sh -p` and add the profile you want to install (check [configure.yaml](https://github.com/Carlolius/dots/blob/master/config.yaml)).

 ## Usage
 As the submodule is installed in a virtualenv, you need to source the enviroment before using [Dotdrop][dotdrop].